Memepotat/last_minute/README.md

-- This is application gets built and compiled by gradle, it does not require gradle to be installed on the users machine.
+- This is  an pplication that gets built and compiled by gradle, it does not require gradle to be installed on the user's machine.

 - IN ORDER TO RUN
 Create a user system variable with the name openai and value of your api key